xaravind/devops-notes-25/Docker_notes.md

 <img src="https://github.com/user-attachments/assets/a13db589-6f55-497b-a1a6-069f88ccbef2" alt="Image" width="400" />

 ## Virtualization

-Virtualization introduced a way to run multiple services on a single physical machine by creating **virtual machines (VMs)** using a hypervisor.
-The hypervisor partitions physical resources like CPU, RAM, storage, and network, and allocates them to VMs.
+**Virtualization** allows multiple services or applications to run on a single physical server by creating **Virtual Machines (VMs)** using a **hypervisor** (such as VMware, VirtualBox, or Hyper-V).
+The hypervisor splits the server’s physical resources — CPU, memory, storage, and network — and allocates them to each VM.

+A **Virtual Machine** is a software-based system that acts like a real computer.
+Each VM runs independently and has its own operating system, memory, CPU, and storage.
+This isolation ensures that one VM's issues do not affect others, making it safe to run different applications or operating systems on the same physical server.

 ### Characteristics:

-* Each VM has its **own full operating system**.
+* Each VM includes its own full operating system.
-* Applications are deployed on top of these VMs.
+* Applications are deployed inside these VMs.
-* VMs are isolated from each other and from the host machine.
+* VMs are isolated from one another and from the host machine.

-###  Examples:

-VMware, VirtualBox, Hyper-V.
+* Enables running multiple workloads on a single server.

 ### Disadvantages:

-* VMs consume more physical resources than required.
+* VMs consume more physical resources than necessary.
-* Running too many VMs can slow down the host server.
-* Each VM carries an OS overhead, making them heavyweight.
+* Each VM carries the overhead of a full operating system, making it relatively heavy.
-* Slower startup times and reduced efficiency compared to lightweight alternatives.
+* Startup times are slower compared to lightweight alternatives.
+* Running too many VMs can degrade the performance of the host server.

 ### Cost Impact:

-* **Better than monolithic**, but still **inefficient** — each VM requires full OS resources.
+* More efficient than monolithic deployments but still resource-intensive.
-* High **infrastructure cost** for large-scale deployments.
-* Higher **licensing costs** for virtualization tools (e.g., VMware).
+* Higher infrastructure and software licensing costs, especially for enterprise-grade hypervisors.
-* **Overprovisioning** leads to wasted resources and cost.
+* Overprovisioning leads to underutilized resources and increased costs.

 👉 To solve this, we evolved to **containerization**.

+## Containerization

+In containerization, we use tools like **Docker** to package an application along with its dependencies, such as libraries and configuration files, into a single unit called a container.
+Unlike virtual machines, containers **share the host operating system’s kernel**, which makes them **lightweight**, **fast**, and more **resource-efficient**.

+A **container** is a lightweight, portable package that includes an application and everything it needs to run — like code, libraries, and settings.
+Unlike virtual machines, containers share the host operating system’s kernel, which makes them faster and use fewer resources.
+They run in isolated environments, so multiple containers can run on the same system without interfering with each other.
+Containers are great for microservices and are commonly used in DevOps and cloud-native applications.

+### Characteristics:

+* Containers use **fewer system resources** compared to VMs.
+* They **start quickly** and are easy to scale.
+* Suitable for **microservices**, **DevOps**, and **CI/CD pipelines**.
+* Highly **portable** across different environments (development, testing, production).

+### Example:

+Suppose you are building an application like **Uber** with services such as user management, ride booking, payments, and notifications.

+Instead of running each service in a separate virtual machine, you can run each service in its own **container**.
+All containers share the same OS kernel but remain **isolated** from each other, resulting in **faster**, **lighter**, and **more efficient** deployments.

+### Cost Impact:

+* **Lower costs** compared to virtual machines.
+* More **efficient resource usage**, allowing more containers on fewer machines.
+* Reduced **cloud infrastructure costs**, especially in **pay-as-you-go** models (e.g., AWS, Azure).
+* **Faster deployments** reduce downtime and improve time-to-market.

 ##  Containerization